Four key reasons to choose this course

 You will study modules such as:

-At this stage, you’ll build a solid foundation for your future studies, learning the basics of music technology and music production while gaining a contextual overview.
+At this stage, you’ll build a solid foundation for your future studies, learning the basics of music production and creative technologies while gaining a contextual overview.
+You'll learn to love your subject and will be encouraged to take risks through experimentation and process-based learning.
+You'll embrace positive failure and the formative feedback provided by your tutors will facilitate your transition into creative higher education.

 Diploma in Professional Practice